[Tokoname Ware Journey] Teapots and Ceramics in Japan's Six Ancient Kilns

 Konishi's works are so highly regarded that he has held solo exhibitions at famous department stores across the country, and because each piece is one of a kind, they are extremely rare and only a few stores carry them.
 However, Tokoname-yaki Kyusu-kan always carries Konishi's works.

-The unique kneading and cutting technique creates a new expression while retaining a classic feel.
+The unique kneading and cutting technique is a new expression while retaining a classic feel.

-Even though the teapot may look simple at first glance, it clearly has a unique elegance that is unlike any other.
-See for yourself the skilled craftsmanship of this artisan.
+Even though the teapot may look simple at first glance, it clearly has a unique elegance that is a testament to the skilled craftsmanship of artisans who have mastered all aspects of the craft.

 Address: 5-98 Haramatsucho, Tokoname City, Aichi Prefecture